SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

 14. Search for "SAP HANA" in the pop-up window and select *SAP HANA Cloud*

-15. Click on the checkbox below "Available Plans" for HAN
+15. Click on the checkbox below "Available Plans" for HANA

 16. Click on *Add 1 Service Plan* and save